The main campus at Trinity Buoy Wharf has facilities split over three floors including:

 in London’s inspiring Docklands area.

-In September 2016 we expanded into a large refurbished drawing studio, the Clore Drawing Studio, housed in the adjoining ‘Electricians Shop’.
+Recently we expanded into a large refurbished drawing studio, the Clore Drawing Studio, housed in the adjoining ‘Electricians Shop’.
 This purpose-built space is primarily used for drawing workshops but also works as a multi-purpose space for group discussions, lectures, portfolio preparation, events and exhibitions.